arnohaase/p2p-node-handshake/README.md

 ## Unit Tests

 Tokio does network I/O through traits, so the networking code (which is a lot of the code) is unit testable in principle.
-But that was not explicitly called out as a priority, and it would have added to the challenge's scope significantly.
-Plus it is tedious work, so I decided to make it out-of-scope.
+But in my experience that has limited usefulness since integration tests using actual network interfaces causes the challenging bugs, and comprehensife unit tests were not explicitly called out as a priority.
+Plus it would have been tedious work, so I decided to make it out-of-scope.

 ## Verifying the handshake with bitcoind